the-parallel-gods/mpi.js/docs/final.md

 * GR_ID: Global Router ID (unique identifier for each browser)
 * NR_ID: Node Router ID (local unique identifier for each worker process, starts from 0 for each browser)
-* PID: Node Router ID (what user sees; global unique identifier for each worker process, continuous across browsers)
+* PID: Universal Node Router ID (what user sees; global unique identifier for each worker process, continuous across browsers)
 * NR_OFFSET: Node Router Offset (smallest PID in the local worker pool)

 The system is designed this way so that the user can use an abstraction that gives the illusion of every worker process being in the same global network; however, the system under the hood is designed to be as optimized as possible.